Pouja/configuring-esm/docs/blog.md

 So you can not just configure your tsconfig to use CommonJS and then tell `esbuild` to output in ESM, you will most likely get some runtime errors.

 The `mainFields` property is quite important.
-Only a few modern libraries now output properly.
+Only a few modern libraries now output it properly.
 By properly I mean using the `exports` field in the package.json, to tell NodeJS module resolver which file it should read depending on if you are using ESM or CommonJS.
 If we take a look at a part of the package.json of `class-validator`:
 ```json